Getting Started¶

 - Click Add Equipment

-- Choose a type (light, shutter, sensor, thermostat, etc.)
+- Choose a type (light, shutter, sensor, thermostat, gate, water valve, etc.)

 - Give it a name (e.g., "Living Room Spots")